StackVista/stackstate-docs/configure/topology/event-handlers.md

 - `view.identifier` - returns the globally unique URN value that identifies the view.
 - `view.tags` - returns any user-specified metadata attached to a view when it was created.

 `event` properties return details of the received event, these vary for different event types.
-Note that `event` is the default parameter name, this can be modified if you choose.
+Note that the default parameter name is`event`, this can be modified if you choose.

-A **HealthStateChangedEvent** is generated when an element's own health state changes.
+**HealthStateChangedEvent** - generated when an element's own health state changes.
 - `event.HealthStateChengedEvent.triggeredTimestamp` - returns the time at which the state change occurred.
 - `event.HealthStateChengedEvent.stackElement` - returns the node ID of the element that has changed its state.
 - `event.HealthStateChengedEvent.newState` - returns the current state of the element.
 - `event.HealthStateChengedEvent.oldState` - returns the previous state of the element.
 - `event.HealthStateChengedEvent.causeId` - returns the node ID for the original cause of the element's state change.

-A **PropagatedHealthStateChangedEvent** is generated when the propagated health state of an element changes.
+**PropagatedHealthStateChangedEvent**.
+Generated when the propagated health state of an element changes.
 - `event.PropagatedHealthStateChangedEvent.triggeredTimestamp` - returns the time at which the state change occurred.
 - `event.PropagatedHealthStateChangedEvent.stateChanges` - returns the chain of elements through which the health state change propagated.
 - `event.PropagatedHealthStateChangedEvent.causeId` - returns the node ID for the original cause of the propagated state change.

-A **ViewHealthStateChangedEvent** is generated when the health state of the entire view changes.
+**ViewHealthStateChangedEvent**: Generated when the health state of the entire view changes.
 - `event.ViewHealthStateChangedEvent.triggeredTimestamp` - returns the time at which the state change occurred.
 - `event.ViewHealthStateChangedEvent.viewHealthState` - returns the node ID of the health state object for the view that changed its state.
 - `event.ViewHealthStateChangedEvent.oldState` - returns the previous health state of the view.